Rbfinch/grepq/README.md

 **1. Very fast and scales to large fastq files**

 On a Mac Studio with 32GB RAM and Apple M1 max chip, `grepq` processed a 104GB fastq file against 30 regex patterns in 88 seconds, about 1.2GB of fastq data per second.
-And for the same fastq file and 30 regex patterns, getting an ordered count of each matched regex using the `tune` subcommand took less than five seconds.
+And for the same fastq file and 30 regex patterns, getting an ordered count of each matched regex using the `tune` subcommand took less than five seconds for 100,000 fastq records.

 For a 874MB fastq file, it was around **4.8** and **450** times faster than the general-purpose regex tools `ripgrep` and `grep`, respectively, on the same hardware.